 \subsection{Nonlocal energy minimization principle}

-In this work we use an energy-based characterization of nonlocal volume constrained problems which mirrors the Dirichlet principle for the gradient operator.
-Specifically, we seek the states of the nonlocal model as suitably constrained minimizers of the following nonlocal energy functional:
+We use an energy-based characterization of nonlocal volume constrained problems which mirrors the Dirichlet principle for the classical gradient operator.
+Specifically, we seek the states of the nonlocal model as suitably constrained minimizers of the nonlocal energy functional

 The function $\gamma$ is referred to as the {\it{kernel}} and is required to satisfy

 Let us define the following function spaces